eaudeweb/naaya/eggs/Naaya/docs/sphinx/usage/admin.rst

 Manage content types
 +++++++++++++++++++++++++

-Exposes all content types available in the portal, allows the configuration of the content type's properties, and also allows portals administrators decide whether content types available in the portal are geo-tagged and ratable.
+This section exposes all content types available in the portal, allows the configuration of the content type's properties, and also allows portals administrators decide whether content types available in the portal are geo-tagged and ratable.